Chabert-Liddell/personal_website/content/fr/publication/multilevel_sbm/index.fr.md

 ---
-title: 'A Stochastic Block Model for Multilevel Networks: Application to the Sociology of Organizations'
+title: 'A stochastic block model approach for the analysis of multilevel networks: An application to the sociology of organizations'
 author: ["admin"]
-date: '2020-07-16'
+date: '2021-01-14'
 slug: a-stochastic-block-model-for-multilevel-networks-application-to-the-sociology-of-organizations
 categories: []
 tags: